Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Add the EFS file system mount target IP addresses to the allow list for the data center firewall In the EFS security group, add the data center server IP addresses to the allow list Use the Linux terminal to mount the EFS file system using the IP address of one of the mount targets.
 - [ ] Assign a static range of IP addresses for the EFS file system by contacting IAM Support In the EFS security group add the data center server IP addresses to the allow list Use the Linux terminal to mount the EFS file system using one of the static IP addresses.

 ### A website currently runs on Amazon EC2, wan mostly statics content on the site.
-Recently the site.
-Was subjected to a DDoS attack a security engineer was (asked was redesigning the edge security to help Mitigate this risk in the future.
-What are some.
-Ways the engineer could achieve this (Select THREE)?
+Recently the site was subjected to a DDoS attack a security engineer was (asked was redesigning the edge security to help Mitigate this risk in the future.
+What are some ways the engineer could achieve this (Select THREE)?

 - [ ] Use IAM X-Ray to inspect the trafc going to the EC2 instances.
 - [x] Move the static content to Amazon S3, and front this with an Amazon Cloud Front distribution.